Lee Yoon-jung: 1997–2014: Career at MBC

-Lee eventually hired and joined MBC's drama production department in 1997.
-During the early 2000s, when compared to other departments, there were few female directors in drama departments.
-During this time, Lee worked as an assistant director of MBC Best Theatre, assisting director Kim Jin-man in Writer Jung Yoo-kyung's The Story of My Fiancée (2001) and assisting director Kwon Suk-jang in Writer Ki Seung-tae's Stamp on the Heart (2001).
-She also served as an assistant to directors Jang Geun-Su in sunday morning drama Something About 1% (2003) and Choi Lee-seop in daily drama Pretty Woman (2004).
+Lee began her career as an assistant director for MBC Best Theatre.
+In 2001, she worked under director Kim Jin-man on the Jung Yoo-kyung-penned The Story of My Fiancée (2001).
+That same year, she served as assistant director for Kwon Suk-jang in writer Ki Seung-tae's Stamp on the Heart (2001).
+She continued building her portfolio by assisting director Jang Geun-su in sunday morning drama Something About 1% (2003) and working under Choi Lee-seop for the daily drama Pretty Woman (2004).